pyrosm/pyrosm/README.md

 [![build status](https://api.travis-ci.com/HTenkanen/pyrosm.svg?branch=master)](https://travis-ci.com/HTenkanen/pyrosm)

 **Pyrosm** is a Python library for reading OpenStreetMap from `protobuf` files (`*.osm.pbf`) into Geopandas GeoDataFrames.
-Pyrosm makes it easy to extract various datasets from OpenStreetMap pbf-dumps including e.g. road networks, buildings and points of interest.
+Pyrosm makes it easy to extract various datasets from OpenStreetMap pbf-dumps including e.g. road networks (buildings and points of interest in progress).

 The library has been developed by keeping performance in mind, hence, it is mainly written in Cython (*Python with C-like performance*)